 On Friday morning, November 12, I met Matthias and Scott in Fort Thomas, west of Safford, Arizona on US Highway 70.
 Our goal that day was to climb Gila Peak, a prominent peak in the Gila Mountains of Graham County.

 We had many miles to drive in on dirt, dusty, and eventually rocky roads.
 Scott left his Subaru in Fort Thomas and rode with Matthias in his 4Runner.
 I drove my Jeep with new tires and suspension.

 Our drive in started on paved road but the road soon became dirt and was there signed “closed” but not barricaded.
 Soon thereafter we discovered the bridge across the Gila River was signed “closed”.
-But it also was not barricaded, the concrete seemed sturdy enough, and recent tire tracks suggested the bridge would hold as we drove across.
+It also was not barricaded, the concrete seemed sturdy, and recent tire tracks suggested the bridge would hold as we drove across.
 It did.

-After about 1.5 hours of driving on mostly good road but with the last 1.7 miles requiring high clearance and 4WD we arrived at our starting point for our climb.
+After 1.5 hours of driving on mostly good road with the last 1.7 miles requiring high clearance and 4WD we arrived at our starting point for our climb.

 We descended to a dry creek bed, then began ascending the northwest ridge of Gila Peak.
-Some rock cliffs rose on the ridgeline but we decided that they were directly climbable and they proved so, though they did slow our progress a bit.
+Some rock cliffs rose on the ridgeline.
+We decided that they were directly climbable and they proved so, though they did slow our progress a bit.